U.S. Department of Transportation

 Note that 7,500 words is the maximum length.
 Authors are encouraged to keep paper length to a minimum and limit the number of figures and tables, providing only essential information of interest to the reader.
 Papers that exceed the maximum word count will NOT be considered by the Contest Board.

 Each paper must have an abstract.
 The abstract may not exceed 500 words, be self-contained, and not require reference to the paper to be understood.
 The abstract should present the primary objectives and scope of the study; the reasons for writing the paper; the techniques or approaches described only to the extent necessary for comprehension; and findings and conclusions should be presented concisely and informatively.
-The abstract should not contain unfamiliar terms that are not defined, undefined acronyms, reference citations, or displayed equations or lists.
+The abstract should not contain undefined, unfamiliar terms, undefined acronyms, reference citations, or displayed equations or lists.

 All pages of the submitted paper must have a footer that contains the following information: